Understanding Helicobacter Pylori (Hp)

 The CPW Pilot Study for Hp

-The CPW Intervention focuses on the early detection of Hp through blood sample and stool antigenic test, identifying subjects at higher risk of gastric cancer, with possibility of primary prevention through Hp eradication.
+The CPW Intervention focuses on the early detection of Hp through blood sample and stool antigen test, identifying subjects at higher risk of gastric cancer, with possibility of primary prevention through Hp eradication.

 Intervention Breakdown